-\textbf{All constraints} While automated evaluation helps assess generated texts quickly and cheaply, the use of automated evaluation metrics is dependent upon their correlation with human judgements of quality \cite{fomicheva2019taking}. \textit{\textbf{Human evaluations}} remain the gold-standard in natural language generation and automated evaluation metrics can only be used as a proxy for human judgements only when there is reasonable correlation with human decisions.
+\textbf{All constraints} While automated evaluation helps assess generated texts quickly and cheaply, the use of automated evaluation metrics is dependent upon their correlation with human judgements of text quality \citep{fomicheva2019taking}. \textit{\textbf{Human evaluations}} remain the gold-standard in natural language generation; automated evaluation metrics can be used as a proxy for human judgements only when there is reasonable correlation with human decisions.
 Ideally, automated evaluations are carried simultaneously with human annotation studies, and not as a replacement of human evaluations.
-In text style transfer, human evaluations are conducted to determine how accurately constrained text generation methods identify stylistic textual attributes in the source input and replace these with desired target attributes in generated sentences \cite{sudhakar2019transforming}.
-In conversational systems, responses generated by open-domain chatbots are evaluated across two dimensions: \textit{i)} humanness, as a proxy for the fluency and coherence of the generated responses, and \textit{ii)} attribute consistency, to determine whether the style and topic enforced by the generation model are well captured \cite{madotto2020plug}.
-Human evaluations are also carried to determine the plausability of the generated response, as well as to measure its content richness and how much new information it adds to the conversation) \cite{baheti2018generating}.
-Outputs generated by neural conversational systems are also assessed for quality, style and topic to determine whether the acquisition of styles of famous personalities, characters, or professionals is achievable, and whether the topic of the conversation can be influenced in particular directions \cite{wang2017steering}.
+In text style transfer, human evaluations are conducted to determine how accurately constrained text generation methods identify stylistic textual attributes in the source input and replace these with desired target attributes in generated sentences \citep{sudhakar2019transforming}.
+In conversational systems, responses generated by open-domain chatbots are evaluated across two dimensions: \textit{i)} humanness, as a proxy for the fluency and coherence of the generated responses, and \textit{ii)} attribute consistency, to determine whether the style and topic enforced by the generation model are well captured \citep{madotto2020plug}.
+Human evaluations are also carried to determine the plausability of the generated response, its content richness and how much new information it adds to the conversation \citep{baheti2018generating}.
+Outputs generated by neural conversational systems are also assessed for quality, style and topic to determine whether the acquisition of styles of famous personalities, characters, or professionals is achievable, and whether the conversational topic can be steered in particular directions \citep{wang2017steering}.